simonjisu/NMT/README.md

 ## Trainlog

 Train logs are in `trainlog` directory.

-Trained & valid & test for 50000 data sets
+### Train & valid & test for 50000 data sets

 Following table is hyperparameteres i've tried to train, `loss` is validation loss, `(el)` beside the `loss` is the early stopped step.